 With more than half of children taking a packed lunch to school – that's a staggering five billion lunches a year – not to mention the many office and outdoor workers who rely on them, it's clear that packed lunches are part of the daily routine for many.
 That said, thinking up inspiring ideas can be a challenge.
 It's tempting to fall into the trap of using packaged, ready-made options.
 Although these seem like the easy answer, they tend to be high in fat, saturated fat, salt and sugar.

 Keep choices varied, fresh and tasty, high in protein, veg, fruit and fibre, but low in fat, salt and sugar.
 Lunch is an important point in the school day and should provide at least a third of your child’s daily requirements – without it youngsters struggle to concentrate in the afternoon.
 Pack plenty of sustaining, nutritious options to make the school day a productive one.

-Involve your child in planning and preparing their lunchbox – kids are more likely to try foods that they've been involved in selecting and making.
+- Involve your child in planning and preparing their lunchbox – kids are more likely to try foods that they've been involved in selecting and making.
 Make this an interesting and fun activity, so that they want to get involved.

 How much does my child need?